Loki-Astari/ThorsMongo/Documentation/Filter.md

 ### Find by Name:

-If we want to "Filter" on a name equaling a "John" you would need to construct and send the Mongo document.
+If we want to "Filter" on a name equaling a "John" you would need to construct and send the MongoDB document.

 ````
     {